Nicole Aniston: Career

 Aniston's first credited adult film was released in 2009 by the adult studio Sticky Video.
 She began working with Reality Kings in late 2010.
 Aniston starred in a Cum Catcher scene that was released via Reality Kings in October 2010, and she also starred in the All Hunnies group sex scene with Rebeca Linares and Bill Bailey, which was promoted via Reality Kings in November 2010.
 From this time on, Aniston started to appear in porn productions.
-Aniston's scene with Mike Adriano in the Bang Bros compilation title Big Tit Creampie #13 (2011), which won “Best Internal Release” at the 30th AVN Awards.
-Her work in the Elegant Angel movie Hard Bodies (2011) was nominated for “Best All-Sex Release” at the 29th AVN Awards and “Gonzo Release of the Year” at the 2012 XBIZ Awards.
-Aniston's group sex scene with Angel Vain, Buddy Davis and Pauly Harker in the Bang Bros DVD Ass Parade #32 (2011) that was nominated for “All-Sex Release of the Year” at the 2012 XBIZ Awards and her group shoot with Anissa Kate, Misty Stone, Skin Diamond and Karlo Karrera in the Marc Dorcel film In Bed With Katsuni (2012) which was nominated for “Best Gonzo Movie” at the 2012 Erotic Lounge Awards and “European Non-Feature Release of the Year” at the 2013 XBIZ Awards.
+Aniston's scene with Mike Adriano was featured in the Bang Bros compilation title Big Tit Creampie #13 (2011), which won "Best Internal Release" at the 30th AVN Awards.
+Her work in the Elegant Angel movie Hard Bodies (2011) was nominated for "Best All-Sex Release" at the 29th AVN Awards and "Gonzo Release of the Year" at the 2012 XBIZ Awards.
+Aniston's group sex scene with Angel Vain, Buddy Davis and Pauly Harker in the Bang Bros DVD Ass Parade #32 (2011) that was nominated for "All-Sex Release of the Year" at the 2012 XBIZ Awards and her group shoot with Anissa Kate, Misty Stone, Skin Diamond and Karlo Karrera in the Marc Dorcel film In Bed With Katsuni (2012), which was nominated for "Best Gonzo Movie" at the 2012 Erotic Lounge Awards and "European Non-Feature Release of the Year" at the 2013 XBIZ Awards.

 In early 2012, Aniston began modeling for Penthouse.
 She won Pet of the Month in August 2012 and Pet of the Year in 2013.

 In 2012, Aniston began working with Brazzers.
 Her first Brazzers scene was shot with co-star Johnny Sins.
 Aniston began doing work and shot Office 4-Play: Christmas Eve Edition! group shoot with Chanel Preston, Krissy Lynn, Tanya Tate, and Keiran Lee in December 2012.

 In late 2017, Nicole Aniston took part in season 2 of the Brazzers House web series portraying ten porn stars living together in a mansion.
 Fans voted for their favorite Brazzers House contestants, with the winner taking home a $20,000 prize.
 Aniston made it to the final whereupon she participated in Brazzers House 2 Finale group sex scene with Abella Danger, Kelsi Monroe, Monique Alexander, Skyla Novea, Charles Dera, Danny Mountain, Isiah Maxwell, J-Mac, Keiran Lee, Ricky Johnson, and Xander Corvus.
-The final scene showcased in the Brazzers DVD Brazzers House #2 (2018) which was nominated for "Best Gonzo Movie" at the 36th AVN Awards.
+The final scene showcased in the Brazzers DVD Brazzers House #2 (2018) was nominated for "Best Gonzo Movie" at the 36th AVN Awards.

 Aniston launched her own website in 2013.
-The website is a subscription-based service that allows fans to view exclusive content in the form of photos, gifs and high definition video.
+The website is a subscription-based service that allows fans to view exclusive content in the form of photos, gifs and high-definition video.
 Her site has won industry awards, including "Most outrageous site", "Best Pornstar site" and "Best Web director" at the annual AVN Awards.

 In 2018, she was selected as a Vixen Angel.
 Aniston is also involved in feature dancing in 2017, 2018, and 2019 Aniston made appearances at clubs across the United States meeting fans and dancing at local strip clubs.